OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/profiling/inst_profile.rst

 command followed by the `-h` option.
 For example:

 .. embed-shell-cmd::
-   :cmd: openmdao iprof -h
+   :cmd: om iprof -h

-If you just want to see the timing totals for each method, you can call :code:`openmdao iprof_totals` instead of :code:`openmdao iprof`.
+If you just want to see the timing totals for each method, you can call :code:`om iprof_totals` instead of :code:`om iprof`.
 For example:

 .. code::

-   openmdao iprof_totals <your_python_script_here>
+   om iprof_totals <your_python_script_here>

-:code:`openmdao iprof_totals` will write tabular output to the terminal containing total runtime and total number of calls for each profiled function.
+:code:`om iprof_totals` will write tabular output to the terminal containing total runtime and total number of calls for each profiled function.
 For example: